-- A. All obligations of the parties to this Agreement shall be subject to the availability of funds for such purposes.
-All parties agree to undertake obligations in good faith reliance on the other parties' good faith representations that funds are, in fact, available to satisfy obligations. - B. Any signatory agency may initiate a modification to this Agreement to incorporate any changes that are mutually agreed to by the participants.
-Such modifications shall be in writing and shall identify the specific activities as appropriate and any other pertinent details of the modification.
-The DOI, Bureau of Land Management (BLM) is designated as the agency responsible for all administrative oversight and preparation of modifications to this Agreement.
-The modification(s) shall not take effect until documented and signed by authorized signatories for the agencies.
+- A. All obligations of the parties to this Agreement will be subject to the availability of funds for such purposes.
+All parties agree to undertake obligations in good faith reliance on the other parties' good faith representations that funds are, in fact, available to satisfy obligations. - B. Any signatory department may initiate a modification to this Agreement to incorporate any changes that are mutually agreed to by the parties.
+Such modifications will be in writing and will identify the specific activities as appropriate and any other pertinent details of the modification.
+The Forest Service is designated as the agency responsible for all administrative oversight and preparation of modifications to this Agreement.
+A modification will not take effect until documented and signed by authorized signatories for the departments.